"Our Diamonds are in the Pasture"

 Aberdeen percentage cattle (25% to 50%) that are registered with the American Aberdeen Association are Moderator Plus® cattle.
 The Aberdeen genetics must be on at least one side of the pedigree.
 Either the sire or dam (or both) must be registered with the American Aberdeen Association.

-Our "Mini" Moderator Plus® cattle (Baldies) are the result of crossing a registered American Hereford miniature bull with some of our 100% American Aberdeen heifers.
-The calves are small and adorable miniature black or red baldies!
+Our "Mini" Moderator Plus® cattle (Baldies) are the result of crossing registered American Hereford miniature bulls with our American Aberdeen cows.
+This breeding will result in Black Hereford "Mini" Crosses.
+The calves are small and adorable miniature black Hereford look-alikes with few red baldies!

 They are easy to handle and care for, docile and the perfect lawn mowers for small acreage property owners or even pets!